 [Please note that we do not install or maintain solar systems]

-Thirty years ago there was a movement to establish solar water heating as a primary source of low cost hot water heating.
+Thirty years ago there was a movement to establish solar water heating as a primary source of low-cost hot water heating.
 That effort received mixed reviews and in due time, when systems began to deteriorate and solar contractors became scarce; many who had been enthusiastic proponents of the solar hot water heating systems withdrew their involvement and even ceased operating their solar units.
-In recent years tankless water heaters have become the leading alternate to conventional gas, propane and electric water heaters.
+In recent years tankless water heaters have become the leading alternative to conventional gas, propane and electric water heaters.